-- d.
-Individuals should be informed that knowingly making false statements or accusations may be grounds for criminal prosecution. - e.
-Complaints may be logged anonymously.
-In the event an anonymous complaint is received, the OPS investigator will attempt to determine the validity of the complaint. - 7.
-If there is reason to believe that there is violation of a policy or a local, state, or federal law, an investigation will be conducted by the appropriate agency or personnel as determined by the Chief of Police. - 8.
-The results of that investigation will be reviewed by the Chief of Police (CALEA 26.3.2).
+- 1. Members of the public wishing to notify the department of alleged officer misconduct will be referred to OPS. - 2.
+The procedures to register complaints against the agency or its employees shall also be made available to the public (CALEA 26.2.4, CALEA 26.3.2. - 3.
+The person seeking to file a formal complaint will be provided with the department approved written complaint form.
+The form must be completed and signed by the party involved or his/her legal guardian/representative. - 4.
+Individuals should be informed that knowingly making false statements or accusations may be grounds for criminal prosecution. - 5.
+Complaints may also be received anonymously.
+In the event an anonymous complaint is received, the OPS investigator will attempt to determine the validity of the complaint. - 6.
+If there is reason to believe that there is violation of a policy or a local, state, or federal law, an investigation will be conducted by the appropriate agency or personnel as determined by the Chief of Police.